Middle Township High School Logo

 Yearbook

-Advisors: Ms. Trapani and Ms. Heun
+Advisors: Ms. Trapani

 An important publication at Middle Township High School.
 It is a collection of pictures and articles arranged, so that every student has a record of the year.
 It requires planning, writing, photography, page designing, and proofreading.
 Many hours of dedication and commitment are put into the yearbook.
 Yearbook is hard work.
 It is a valuable learning experience dealing with group dynamics, sales, computers, publishing, and running a small business.
 It is not for everyone; but those willing to commit the time and energy, it’s fun.
 At MTHS, we take great pride in our award-winning yearbook.
 The activity is open to all students; however, the editors and staff are selected in May.
-Freshman will be added in September.
+Freshmen will be added in September.

 Translate